 Sign 1: Your Wealth Isn’t Defined by an Arbitrary Number

-One of the main reasons many people don’t realize how wealthy they are is because they compare themselves to others, said Michael Kay, author of “The Feel Rich Project” and president of Financial Life Focus.
+One of the main reasons many people don’t realize how wealthy they are is because they compare themselves to others, said Michael Kay, author of “The Feel Rich Project” and Founder of Financial Life Focus.
 It’s easy to assume someone is rich if you see him living in a big house, driving a nice car or belonging to a country club.
 But looks can be deceiving.

 “You can’t know what someone’s true wealth is unless you’re looking at their net worth statement,” he said.
 For example, you might assume that, compared with an attorney and doctor, a mechanic isn’t as well off, Kay said.
 But the mechanic might be the wealthiest because he’s careful with his money and isn’t trying to impress anyone with status symbols.

 “At the end of the day, wealth is self-defined,” he said.
 For example, if you say to yourself that you won’t consider yourself wealthy until you have $5 million, ask why you’ve chosen that number.

 Instead of selecting an arbitrary measure of wealth, define what is important to you.
 Then, you can determine how much income and savings you need to have what you value.
 You might find that you’re already on track to achieving what’s important — whether it’s being able to retire at a certain age, work fewer hours, change jobs or take annual vacations.“Wealth is all about finding what it truly is for you,” Kay said.
 “Most people figure out it isn’t about things.”

 Sign 2: You’re Not Weighed Down by Debt

 Debt is the biggest source of financial stress in the U.S., and a 2023 GOBankingRates survey found that Americans have a lot of debt.